PC7-Client/PC7-Client/docs/userscripts.md

   - `refresh`: Setting this to true will add a refresh indicator to the settings entry (optional)
   - `restart`: Setting this to true will add a restart indicator to the settings entry (optional)

+If the object provided to `SettingsUtil` successfully creates settings, the function will return the name of your settings entry in the config
+If `SettingsUtil` fails to properly add the settings, it returns `false` In order to access the values of the settings entries you configure, you will need to utilize this return value

-This function can only be called a single time.
-If you use `SettingsUtil`, you should run the function as close to the start of your script as possible.
+`SettingsUtil` will not allow multiple userscripts that share the same name (Meta Info) to add settings `SettingsUtil` can only be called a single time during the execution of your userscript If you use `SettingsUtil`, you should run the function as close to the start of your script as possible

 ### Config
 PC7 provides userscripts with a utility object, `config`, that contains three properties that allow you to interact with the client config file: